Joshi-Abhyankar serial murders: 23 March 1977 – Anil Gokhale

 Anil Gokhale was the younger brother of a college friend, Jayant Gokhale.
 On the evening of 23 March 1977, Anil was supposed to meet his brother at the Alka Talkies and was offered a ride home by Jakkal on his motorcycle.
-He was taken to Jakkal's shed, and strangled with a nylon rope.
+He was taken to Jakkal's shed and strangled with a nylon rope.
 His body was tied to an iron ladder, weighed down with boulders and dumped into the Mula-Mutha River near Bund Garden.

 Investigation

 Assistant Commissioner of Police Madhusudan Hulyalkar led the investigation.
 On the evening of 24 March 1977, the body of Anil Gokhale surfaced near Yerwada.
 The police team, led by Police Inspector Manikrao Damame, noticed that the nylon ropes used to tie the body to the ladder were fastened in a manner identical to earlier murders.
-The police had initially thought the murders were a result of botched robberies, but were soon faced with the fact that they were following a group of serial killers.
+The police had initially thought the murders were a result of botched robberies but were soon faced with the fact that they were following a group of serial killers.
 Cases like these were rare at that time in India, and the police began an intensive investigation to prevent additional deaths.
 When questioned by police, the four men contradicted each other about their movements in the city over the previous week.
 Satish Gore (a colleague) cracked under questioning, leaking information about Prakash Hegde's murder and the location of his body.
 The signatures of strangulation with nylon rope and a specific knot also helped police zero in on the culprits.
 Further confessions were made by another classmate, Suhas Chandak, who was a witness to the Hegde killing.
 The killers were apprehended on 30 March 1977.

 Court case

 Shamrao G. Samant, a senior criminal lawyer who had conducted many successful prosecutions for the state government, was appointed special public prosecutor for the trial.
-The case began on 15 May 1978 in Pune district, lasting more than four months.
+The case began on 15 May 1978 in Pune district and lasted more than four months.
 On 28 September 1978, they were sentenced to death by Pune Sessions Court Judge Waman Narayan Bapat.
 Their sentences were confirmed by the Bombay High Court on 6 April 1979, and their special leave petitions against their convictions and sentences were dismissed by the Supreme Court on 17 November 1980.

-Appeal
+Appeal and execution

-After both the High Court and Supreme Courts turned down their appeals, the accused approached the President of India for a pardon.
+After both the High Court and Supreme Court turned down their appeals, the accused approached the President of India for a pardon.
 The pardon was not granted, and the four were hanged at Yerwada Central Jail on 27 November 1983.